Future water needs for Lakes Entrance and surrounding areas

 We are extending the Survey until Monday 31 March 2025.
 This allows us to increase the reach of the survey and ensure the community has a say what is important to them.

-Following this, the feedback will then be in review - all feedback is important and will be considered.
 We will keep the community informed throughout the engagement process.
 Please follow this project to get updates.

 • 24 February 2025 - Community survey released for Lakes Entrance water needs